groupcache/groupcache-go/README.md

 ### peer.Info
 Is a struct which holds information used to identify each peer in the cluster.
 The `peer.Info` struct which represents the current instance MUST be correctly identified by setting `IsSelf = true`.
 Without this, groupcache would send its self hash ring requests via the transport.
-To avoid accidentaly creating a cluster without correctly identifying which peer in the cluster is our instance, `Instance.SetPeers()` will return an error if at least one peer with `IsSelf` is not set to `true`.
+To avoid accidentally creating a cluster without correctly identifying which peer in the cluster is our instance, `Instance.SetPeers()` will return an error if at least one peer with `IsSelf` is not set to `true`.